SEDMORPH/bagpus/docs/adding_models.md

 # Adding a new SFH or dust model

-bagpus v1 ships with the double power-law SFH (`dblplaw`) and Calzetti dust, validated against the release paper.
-The API is designed so that any SFH or dust model available in bagpipes can be added with a small subclass — but **think carefully about the population-level implications first** (see the caveats below).
+bagpus v1 ships with the double power-law SFH (`dblplaw`) and Calzetti dust law, validated against the release paper.
+The code is designed so that any SFH or dust model available in bagpipes can be added with a small subclass — but **think carefully about the population-level implications first** (see the caveats below).

+**This part of the documentation has been generated entirely by AI, and has not yet been human-verified, so please use with extra caution.**

 ## A new SFH model